 You can do affiliate marketing without a website and be successful with it.
 At the same time, the long answer is a bit complex and needs some explanations.

-First, while I do understand your reasons for starting an affiliate marketing business without a website, it is important to know that some merchants won’t approve your application if you don’t have a blog of your own.
+First, while I understand your reasons for starting an affiliate marketing business without a website, it is important to know that some merchants won’t approve your application if you don’t have a blog.
 And not just a blog, but an established one with a decent traffic volume, for that matter.

 Secondly, before you invest money, energy, and time promoting your affiliate products, you must review the merchant affiliate terms and conditions so that you don’t get into trouble with breaking the laws and orders of an affiliate program.